Headings and Text

 -

-Use the block dropdown to switch a heading back to "Paragraph" if needed.
+Use the block dropdown to change a heading back to Paragraph.

 Inline emphasis and formatting